 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Yakutsk Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Yakutsk Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Yakutsk Airport.

 What to Expect

 The small, outdated terminal at Yakutsk Airport (code: YXS) handles domestic routes.
 Amenities include small cafes, a bar, and a few basic shops.
 A sit-down restaurant is located a 5-minute walk from the terminal.
 WiFi is available inside the airport lounge, which economy class passengers can pay to enter.
 See Airport Lounges in the guide below for location and access information.

 Where to Sleep

 An older review describes a quiet night with armrest-free benches and a few power outlets.
 Bring a sleeping bag or travel mat for the floor.
 For uninterrupted sleep, a hotel is located at the airport.
 See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.